The Affordable Care Act (ACA) for Early Retirement: Your 2025 Guide

 Tip: If retiring mid-year, apply for an SEP immediately after your employer coverage ends to avoid gaps.

-Maximizing ACA Subsidies for Early Retirement
+Maximizing Subsidies with the Early Retirement Affordable Care Act

 Premium Tax Credits (PTCs) 💰